OSUN-EDI Summer Workshop: Public Finance and Economic Policy

 - Your current transcript

 Space is limited and spots will be allocated subject to a successful application.
-For all accepted applicants, tuition, room and board are covered.
-Accepted OSUN participants are also eligible for additional flight assistance.
+For all accepted applicants, room and board are covered, including ground transportation to and from JFK Airport.
+Accepted OSUN participants are also eligible for flight funding.
 Any other travel-related costs are the responsibility of the participant, including but not limited to visa fees; ground transportation to/from your departing/returning airport; ground transportation from the airport if you miss the free shuttle bus to campus.

 Day 1: Urgent Questions, New Insights